Building Useful Evaluations for AI Agents

 Select your eval metrics

-Once you've identified the behaviors that matter, you can choose a pre-built scorer or design custom evals that surface meaningful signals on those behaviors.
+Once you've identified the behaviors that matter, you can design custom evals that surface meaningful signals on those behaviors.

 Eval Variants